 Exploring the Efficacy of Social Media Based HIV Prevention Strategies for Hispanic College Students

-Fernandez, Sofia B., "Exploring the Efficacy of Social Media Based HIV Prevention Strategies for Hispanic College Students" (2017).
-FIU Electronic Theses and Dissertations.
-3539.
+Fernandez, Sofia B, "Exploring the Efficacy of Social Media Based HIV Prevention Strategies for Hispanic College Students" (2017).
+ProQuest ETD Collection for FIU.
+AAI10930418.